Fix: Error retrieving information from server [DF-DLA-15]

 It’s important to note that clearing data for Google Play Services can have unintended consequences, such as resetting your location settings or wiping out saved data for other apps that rely on Google Play Services.
 So, make sure you’re comfortable with the potential impact before proceeding with this step.

-6. Remove and Re-Add Your Google Account
+6. Remove and Re-Add Your Google Account.

-Removing and re-adding your Google account can help resolve the downloading and updating issues with the Play Store app, as it can refresh the connection between your device and Google’s servers.
+Removing and re-adding your Google account can help resolve downloading and updating issues with the Play Store app, as it can refresh the connection between your device and Google’s servers.
 Here’s how to do it:

 1. Open your device’s Settings app.